 - Soak tapioca or sabudana in double the amount of water for 4 to 6 hours.

-- Heat oil in a pan, add the peanuts in oil, cook until they are lightly brown.
+- Heat oil in a pan, fry peanuts until lightly brown.

-- Add cumin seeds.
-After seeds crack, add green chilies and grated ginger.
-Stir for a few seconds.
+- Add green chilies and grated ginger, sauté for a few seconds.

-- Add boiled potato pieces and cook for few minutes.
+- Add boiled potato pieces, cook for a few minutes.

-- Turn off the heat, cover and leave aside for few minutes.
+- Turn off heat, cover for a few minutes.

-- Serve warm,garnish with lemon juice,mint leave and pomegranate seeds.
+- Garnish with lemon juice, mint leaves, and pomegranate seeds.
+Serve warm.

 Notes